 One of the most common imaging tests used to detect prostate cancer is a transrectal ultrasound (TRUS), during which a small probe uses sound waves to create images to detect abnormalities.
 Another imaging test that may be used is a magnetic resonance imaging (MRI) scan, which creates detailed images of the prostate gland to detect prostate cancer in its early stages.

 A prostate biopsy may be done as a follow-up if you get abnormal results on other screening tests.
 It can be valuable to search online to learn more what to expect from these tests so that you’re prepared going into them.

 Prostate Cancer Treatment

-One of the newest treatments for advanced prostate cancer is the use of Apalutamide.
-Apalutamide is a medication that blocks the effects of male hormones, which can fuel the growth of prostate cancer cells.
-Clinical trials have shown that Apalutamide can significantly improve overall survival and delay disease progression in patients with advanced prostate cancer.
+One of the newest treatments for advanced prostate cancer is the use of Apalutamide, which blocks the effects of male hormones that fuel the growth of prostate cancer cells.2 Another breakthrough treatment for advanced prostate cancer is Xtandi, which has been shown to significantly delay disease progression in patients with metastatic prostate cancer.3 A recently-approved medication for advanced prostate cancer is called Nubeqa, which also significantly improves overall survival rates in patients with non-metastatic castration-resistant prostate cancer.

 Start a Search